Where's Your Head At: Remixes

 In 2011, DJ Chuckie created a mashup of the song with Cold Blank's remix of "Cal State Anthem" and played it at the Electric Daisy Carnival in Las Vegas, as well as several other festivals and events around the world.

-In 2021, Drum and bass producer and DJ 1991 released a remix of the song.
+In 2023, 100 Gecs released a remix of the song, with the title "where's my head at _".